 Join us for the 6th Annual Orange County Symposium in Anaheim, CA on November 8, 2014.

 The symposium, jointly sponsored by the ASPC and endorsed by the Pacific Lipid Association, the California Chapter of AACE and the California Chapter of the ACC will feature a comprehensive agenda addressing current guidelines and clinical reasoning on lifestyle management, obesity, clinical lipidology, cardiometabolic risk, diabetes and hypertension presented by our local and nationally recognized faculty.
-This this one-day educational conference offers over five hours of CME and CE credit.
+This one-day educational conference offers over five hours of CME and CE credit.

 Exercise and Health-Does Intensity Matter?